gucci-ninja/Soft-Eng-Lecture-Notes/3B/3I03/Tutorials/README.md

 - how did this position develop?
 - how does this role fit into the larger objectives of the department and company?
 - what do you like most about working here?

+## Tutorial 4 Jan 29, 2018
+- interviews going on